-The Thai Government has undertaken a number of measures for ease of doing business, for instance, tax-related measures, and combat against corruption.
+The Thai Government has undertaken some measures for ease of doing business, for instance, tax-related measures, and combat against corruption.
 This year, in the Ease of Doing Business ranking conducted by the World Bank, Thailand ranks 46th, up by three notches.

 SMEs and startups are the driving forces of Thai economic system.
-SMEs’ accessibility to funds, markets, and opportunities, as well as e-commerce system has been promoted.
+SMEs’ accessibility to funds, markets, and opportunities, as well as e-commerce systems have been promoted.

 However, the whole scheme depends on the assumption that Thais 4.0, people with more knowledge, social responsibility and capabilities to use modern technology, will be the driver of Thailand 4.0.